 What does bacterial spot look like?
 Bacterial spot can affect all above ground parts of a tomato plant, including the leaves, stems, and fruit.
 Bacterial spot appears on leaves as small (less than ⅛ inch), sometimes water-soaked (i.e., wet-looking) circular areas.
-Spots may initially be yellow-green, but darken to brownish-red as they age.
+Spots may initially be yellow-green but darken to brownish-red as they age.
 When the disease is severe, extensive leaf yellowing and leaf loss can also occur.
 On green fruit, spots are typically small, raised and blister-like, and may have a yellowish halo.
 As fruit mature, the spots enlarge (reaching a maximum size of ¼ inch) and turn brown, scabby and rough.
-Mature spots may be raised, or sunken with raised edges.
+Mature spots may be raised or sunken with raised edges.
 Bacterial spot symptoms can be easily confused with symptoms of another tomato disease called bacterial speck.
-For more information on this disease, see University of Wisconsin Garden Facts XHT1250.
+For more information on this disease, see UW Plant Disease Facts D0011, Bacterial Speck of Tomato.

 Where does bacterial spot come from?
 Bacterial spot of tomato is caused by Xanthomonas vesicatoria, Xanthomonas euvesicatoria, Xanthomonas gardneri, and Xanthomonas perforans.
 These bacterial pathogens can be introduced into a garden on contaminated seed and transplants, which may or may not show symptoms.
 The pathogens enter plants through natural openings (e.g., stomates), as well as through wounds.
 Disease development is favored by warm (75° to 86°F), wet weather.
 Wind-driven rain can contribute to more severe disease as the pathogens are splashed and spread to healthy leaves and fruit.
 Bacterial spot pathogens can survive well in tomato debris, but they survive very poorly in soil when not associated with debris.

 How do I save plants with bacterial spot?
 A plant with bacterial spot cannot be cured.
-Remove symptomatic plants from the field or greenhouse to prevent the spread of bacteria to healthy plants.
-Burn, bury or hot compost the affected plants and DO NOT eat symptomatic fruit.
+Remove symptomatic plants from your garden or greenhouse to prevent the spread of bacteria to healthy plants.
+Burn (where allowed by local ordinance), bury or hot compost the affected plants, and DO NOT eat symptomatic fruit.
 Although bacterial spot pathogens are not human pathogens, the fruit blemishes that they cause can provide entry points for human pathogens that could cause illness.